-MW 1 Building Re-use

-Objective Encourage the reuse of major elements of existing building structures, to reduce demolition waste, conserve resources and reduce environmental impacts during construction.

-Credits Attainable 2 BONUS + 1 additional BONUS

-Credit Requirement Compliance Method 1

-1 BONUS credit for the reuse of 20% or more (by mass or volume) of existing structures (sub-structure and superstructure).

-2 BONUS credits for the reuse of 40% or more (by mass or volume) of existing structures (sub-structure and superstructure).

-For exemplary performance, 1 additional BONUS credit for the reuse of 90% or more (by mass or volume) of existing structures (sub-structure and superstructure).

-Compliance Method 2

-- 1 BONUS credit for the reuse of 25% or more (by surface area) of superstructure elements (including at least floor, roof decking) & enclosure materials (including at least skin, framing). - 2 BONUS credits for the reuse of 50% or more (by surface area) of superstructure elements (including at least floor, roof decking) & enclosure materials (including at least skin, framing).

-For exemplary performance, 1 additional BONUS credit for the reuse of 90% or more (by surface area) of superstructure elements (including at least floor, roof decking) & enclosure materials (including at least skin, framing).

-Assessment Compliance Method 1

-- Provide all of the following supporting documents: - 1.1 Outline the extent of reused major building elements from the existing building; - 1.2 Include calculations with details of pre and post construction, drawings, and supporting documentation; and - 1.3 Demonstrate that the quantity (by mass or volume) of the retained and reused portions of the major building elements from the existing building sub-structure and superstructure, as a percentage of the quantity (by mass or volume) of the major building elements in the new building sub-structure and superstructure.
-Credits will be awarded where the prescribed percentage is achieved. - 2.
-Existing major building elements to be reused include: - 1.4 Sub-structure (including foundation) - 1.5 Superstructure
+MW 1 Building Re-use Extent of Application All build lings Objective reduce age the reuse of major elements of existing building structures, to demolition waste , conserve resources and reduce environmental s during construction.
+Credits Attainable 2 BONI JS + 1 additional BONUS Credit Requirement Compli ance Method 1 US credit for the reuse of 20% or more (by mass or volume) of structures (sub-structure and superstructure).
+US credits for the reuse of 40% or more (by mass or volume) of structures (sub-structure and superstructure). or more mplary performance, 1 additional BONUS credit for the reuse of 90% e (by mass or volume) of existing structures (sub-structure and tructure).
+Alternat tively, Compli ance Method 2 superst US credit for the reuse of 25% or more (by surface area) of tructure elements (including at least floor, roof decking) & enclosure Is (including at least skin, framing). superst US credits for the reuse of 50% or more (by surface area) of tructure elements (including at least floor, roof decking) & enclosure Is (including at least skin, framing). or more mplary performance, 1 additional BONUS credit for the reuse of 90% e (by surface area) of superstructure elements (including at least of decking) & enclosure materials (including at least skin, framing).
+Assessment Compli ance Method 1 1.
+Pr ovide all of the following supporting documents: 1.1 1 Outline the extent of reused major building elements from the existing building; 1.2 2 Include calculations with details of pre and post construction, drawings, and supporting documentation; and 1.3 3 Demonstrate that the quantity (by mass or volume) of the retained and reused portions of the major building elements from the existing building sub-structure and superstructure , as a percentage of the quantity (by mass or volume) of the major building elements in the new building sub-structure and superstructure .
+Credits will be awarded where the prescribed percentage is achieved.
+2. Ex kisting major building elements to be reused include: 1.4 4 Sub-structure (including foundation)

+1.5 Superstructure